thecowan/wallpanel-android/README.md

 <img src="img/dashboard1.png" width="640" />

 ## Support
 For issues, feature requests, use the [Github issues tracker](https://github.com/thanksmister/wallpanel-android/issues).
-Join the [ThanksMister Discord](https://community.thanksmister.com/) to ask questions or share any helpful information about this project.
 For examples and to learn how to use each feature, vist the new [WallPanel Wiki](https://github.com/thanksmister/wallpanel-android/wiki).

 ## Features
 - Web Based Dashboards and Home Automation Platforms support.